-37. Ludwig Fischer (16 Apr.
-1905 – 8 Mar.
-1947).
-Appointed Governor of Distrikt Warschau as soon as the Germans occupied the city, and in office until the end of the War.
-War criminal.
-Caught by the Western Allies and sent back to Poland, where he was tried, sentenced to death and hanged.
+37. Ludwig Fischer (1905–1947) was appointed Governor of Distrikt Warschau as soon as the Germans occupied the city, and stayed in office until the end of the War.
+A war criminal, he was caught by the Western Allies and sent back to Poland, where he was tried, sentenced to death, and hanged.

 38. In fact Bühler was State Secretary, Staatssekretär.

-39. Jerzy Sawicki (23 Jan.
-1910 – 5 Jun.
-1967) – Polish prosecutor in proceedings against Nazi German war criminals; also involved in the Communist project to pin the blame for the Katyn Atrocity on the Germans.
+39. Jerzy Sawicki (1910–1967)—a Polish prosecutor in proceedings against Nazi German war criminals; also involved in the Communist project to pin the blame for the Katyn Atrocity on the Germans.